apostrophecms/starter-kit-assembly-essentials/README.md

 filesystem shared by all instances.
 This is slow, so we recommend using S3 or configuring a different [uploadfs backend](https://github.com/apostrophecms/uploadfs) such as Azure Blob Storage or Google Cloud Storage.

+If you provide a `PLATFORM_BALANCER_API_KEY`, then your dashboard hostname must also accept a JSON-encoded `POST` request to `/platform-balancer/refresh` with a single `key` parameter.
+You can use that request as a trigger to refresh your list of sites when an admin adds or edits a site in the dashboard.
+If you don't want to do this, just don't set the variable.

 ## Profiling with OpenTelemetry